The essential - - Hugel & Fils (in English): Files

 More "Let our wines take you on a journey to Asia" »

-At last, corks without the risk of cork taint
+Video DIAM, corks without the risk of cork taint

 We have always observed – and this phenomenon is widely known in our profession as one of our main quality issue – that a fraction of the wines sealed with natural cork suffer from what is generally called "cork taint".
 In fact, this phenomenon seems to have become more marked in recent years, and so in 1998 we began to seriously investigate ways of overcoming the problem.